klamping/vrt-email-course/manuscript/day-3.md

 ### Putting it all together

-Now that we've explained the parts of this function, let's see it in action:
+Now that we've explained the parts of this function, let's see webdriverCSS in action:

 ```
 browser